 - If you want to become a tutor

 The MiraCosta College tutoring program provides academic assistance free of charge if you are enrolled in either day or evening credit classes.
-Help is available in about 130 courses.
+Help is available in non-STEM courses.

-Tutoring is available Monday through Friday, day and evening hours, at both San Elijo and Oceanside campuses when classes are in session.
+Tutoring is available Monday through Friday at the Oceanside campus and on a drop-in basis at San Elijo when classes are in session.
 Tutors are available by appointment for individual (one-to-one) help and on a drop-in basis (visit the tutoring center to view the current drop-in schedule).
 Appointment sessions usually last 50 minutes and are arranged for the student and tutor at a mutually convenient time.
 Additional sessions may be requested as needed.

-To make a tutoring appointment, contact the tutoring center at the campus where you wish to be helped.
-Appointments for tutoring must be made at least 24 hours ahead of when you want to be seen.
+To make a tutoring appointment, contact the tutoring center at the Oceanside campus.
+Appointments for tutoring are generally made at least 24 hours ahead of when you want to be seen.
 You can expect to see a tutor in a day or two.
 Additional appointments for help in the same course may be made after your most recent session is concluded but may not be scheduled for at least 48 hours.
 We make one appointment at a time and do not make standing appointments.
 Students may schedule up to two appointments per week per course.

-To see a lab tutor, drop in at the posted times when tutors are on duty.
-No appointment is needed; lab tutoring is helpful if you have a quick question or need immediate assistance.
+To see a drop-in tutor, come by at the posted times when tutors are on duty.
+No appointment is needed; drop-in tutoring is helpful if you have a quick question or need immediate assistance.

 We do not accept cancellations made via e-mail